erlemaido/data-engineering-project-2024/README.md

 This project automates the ingestion, processing, and transformation of financial data files.
 Key steps include:

 1. Data Ingestion: Files are retrieved from a public S3 bucket
 2. Data Processing: Files are processed using DuckDB and saved into Iceberg tables.
-3. Data Transformation: dbt is used to create a star schema
-4. Processing: Spark jobs read and process data from Iceberg tables for aggregation.
+Spark jobs read and process data from Iceberg tables for aggregation.
+3. Data Transformation: dbt is used to create a star schema.
 5. Data Storage: Aggregates are stored in MongoDB.
 Transformed data is archived in DuckDB for analytics.
+6. Data Serving: Data visualizations are accessible through Streamlit.

 ## Detailed Workflow